Berrien County DUI Court Process

 1. Arraignment (First Appearance)

-• What to Expect: At the arraignment, the judge will formally read the charges against you.
-You will be informed of your rights, including your right to remain silent and your right to an attorney.
-The judge will also determine whether you are eligible for bond (if you haven't already been released).
+• What to expect: At the arraignment, you will be formally advised of the charges against you, and the potential penalties you face.
+The judge will also ensure you understand your rights, including the right to remain silent and the right to an attorney.

-• Entering a Plea: You will be asked to enter a plea of guilty, not guilty, or nolo contendere (no contest).
-Entering a plea of not guilty is the most common approach at this stage, as it allows you time to review the evidence and explore your legal options.
-A guilty plea means you are admitting guilt to the charges.
-A nolo contendere plea means you are not admitting guilt, but you are also not contesting the charges; the court will treat it as a guilty plea for sentencing purposes.
+• Entering a plea: You will be asked to enter a plea of guilty, not guilty, or nolo contendere (no contest).
+Pleading not guilty is generally advisable at this stage, as it allows you time to review the evidence and explore your options.

 2. Pre-Trial Hearings